Migrating to Bazel Modules (a.k.a. Bzlmod) - Maintaining Compatibility, Part 1¶

 The new v7.0.0 API dropped a lot of previous WORKSPACE macros, but all

 the previous functionality remained.
-The new scala_toolchains
+The new scala_toolchains macro

 consolidated options previously spread across dozens of previous macros imported